xpack/web-doxygen/website/docs/api/classes/translatoritalian.md

-<p>Used as a tooltip for the toggle button that appears in the navigation tree in the HTML output when GENERATE_TREEVIEW is enabled.
-This tooltip explains the meaning of the button.</p>
+Used as a tooltip for the toggle button that appears in the navigation tree in the HTML output when GENERATE\_TREEVIEW is enabled.
+This tooltip explains the meaning of the button.

-<p>Definition at line 1860 of file <a href="/web-doxygen/docs/api/files/src/translator-it-h">translator_it.h</a>.</p>
+Definition at line 1860 of file <a href="/web-doxygen/docs/api/files/src/translator-it-h">translator_it.h</a>.

 <div class="doxyProgramListing">